adxcreative/RICE/README.md

 ### Download the url files
 To download the LPR4M data, please first xxx.
 We will email you the download link of the four url files.
+These *txt* file links are valid for 7 days, please download the *txt* files in time before they expire.

 ### Install *img2dataset*
 ```bash